AriGlenn/UserManagement/README.md

 ```
 pip3 install twillio
 ```
 7. Once all of this is done and you have the most up to date version of the program, in terminal find where the program is stored using: ls and cd to navigate.
-Then type
+Then type:
 ```
 python3 UserLoginCode.py
 ```
-		To run the program
+...To run the program

 By: Ari Glenn